-Posts Tagged ‘Environment/Health/Safety/Security’
+Posts Tagged ‘Environment/Health/Safety’

-The Red Wing Work Shoe vendor will be onsite tomorrow from 7:00 a.m. until 3:30 p.m. in the Bevatron parking lot.
+The Red Wing Work Shoe vendor will be onsite on Oct.
+17 from 7 a.m. until 3:30 p.m. in the Bevatron parking lot.
 Those working in areas where there is a danger of foot injuries due to falling or rolling objects, or objects piercing the sole, may be authorized to purchase safety shoes.
 Employees whose jobs require them to stand or walk for long periods of time may be authorized to purchase fatigue-reducing shoe insoles up to the authorized annual limit of $35.
 The purchase of safety shoes and insoles require a signed Shoe Issuance Form be presented before selecting any shoes.
 More>